 If you can discover common ground with someone, you can connect with them.
 This can be in terms of opinions, background, personality or interests.

 Being able to genuinely praise and compliment someone will draw them to you.
-Flattery will get you everywhere, as the saying goes.
+As the saying goes, flattery will get you everywhere.
 But do not go overboard.

 Working closely with someone to accomplish a mutually important goal is an extremely effective way to expand your influence.